 - A Final on line examination provided on the EMDM e-learning platform, consisting of an electronic simulation exercise and a multiple-choice questionnaire on the content of the programme units.

 - The writing of a Master’s thesis on a topic approved by the Education Committee and under the supervision of a thesis supervisor, chosen among the Faculty.

 The e-learning platform allows the Course Director and the Faculty to follow the progression in knowledge performance of each student.
 At the end of each module, the access to the following one is subjected to the successful completion of an evaluation test.
 The final online exam is composed of a multiple choice questionnaire and an electronic exercise of a simulated disaster to assess the knowledge and the problem solving abilities gained during the course.

-Due to the format of the programme, the number of participants will be limited to 25 per academic year.
 The selection will be performed by the Strategic Management Board based on the documentation provided with the application.